dirckvdende/dirckvdende.github.io/me.markdown

         - opencv
 ---

 I'm a Computer Science Master student at Leiden Univerity.
 On this website you can find some of the projects I've worked on, as well as the occasional blog post.
 I also work on hobby projects on an irregular basis.
 Some of which you can find below!
-Both for university and for personal projects I make use of Python or C++.
-I also make websites sometimes.
+Both for university and for personal projects I often make use of Python or C++.

+I've also done a Bachelor in Mathetics, mainly focusing on analysis.
+By Bachelor thesis was about partial differential equations and analog computer.
+You can read it <a href="https://theses.liacs.nl/2706">here</a>.
+I'm currently working on methods to perform matrix operations using model counters.

 <h2 class="center-title">Stuff I use regularly</h2>
 <ul class="large-icon-listing">
     {%- for name in page.technologies.regular -%}